 Instead, it engages readers with relatable stories and shows them how to overcome their problems.
-And it does this in a way that prompts them to sign up and start solving those problems themselves—that same moment.
+And it does this in a way that prompts them to sign up and start solving those problems themselves — at that same moment.

 New product users direct from content just as Ahrefs does it:

-Like to see how Product-Led Storytelling gets you new product users direct from content?
+Like to see how Product-Led Storytelling gets you new product users directly from content?